ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 For now I'm going to leave the relevant code in so it's at least readable, but in its current state it will not compile
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+More functionality for MAVLink subscribe system, it doesn't compile in the state of this commit.

 ## Commit #841
 ### Hash